Booker winner Mantel vows to end trilogy in style

 J.K.
 Rowling's Harry Potter series made her the first author billionaire, helped by a record-breaking film franchise, while E.L.
 James has sold tens of millions of copies of the erotic "50 Shades" series that critics have described as "mummy porn".

-"I think it's a mistake to get too hung up on the sado-masochism business," Mantel said.
+"I think it's a msitake to get too hung up on the sado-masochism business," Mantel said.

 "There will always be some kind of genre fiction, whether it's whips and chains or boy wizards, making its way to the top, but what is important is there's a healthy appetite for what people off-puttingly call 'serious fiction'.